thefzn/BinarySwitcher/README.md

 mySwitcher.set("last switch"); // false by default
 ```

-And that's it, you can also consult your switch status by calling "get" method:
+And that's it, you can also check your switch's status by calling "get" method:

 ```
 mySwitcher.get("first switch"); // returns true